 The attorneys from the Morris Bart law firm are here to serve your legal needs when another driver’s negligent act led to an accident.
 If you retain a Shreveport hit and run accident lawyer at our firm, we will work to document your losses, assign a value to your case and investigate your accident to prove liability—even if the driver cannot be located.
 Our attorneys can also assist with insurance claims and general legal counsel.

 To learn more about the legal services we offer at the Morris Bart law firm, contact a team member today for a free consultation.
 When you are the victim of a hit and run accident, our Shreveport car accident lawyer can help build your case.

 Legal Definition of a Hit and Run Accident

 While any negligent accident that causes injuries or property damage may result in compensation for the victim, the circumstances surrounding the offense can affect your ability to secure the compensation to which you may be entitled.
 Hit and run accidents can be especially difficult to navigate.

 Since Louisiana is a no-fault state, most victims of collisions are able to file insurance claims with the negligent driver’s insurer.
 But if you are unable to identify the responsible driver, you are left with fewer options to pursue compensation.
-A hit and run accident lawyer may be able to help you better understand your legal options.
+A hit and run accident lawyer from our firm may be able to help you better understand your legal options.

 For a free legal consultation with a Hit and Run Accident lawyer serving Shreveport, call 800-537-8185